Fast, Exact and Scalable Dynamic Ridesharing: Experiments.

 To obtain a set of realistic ride requests, we build on the Open Berlin Scenario 5.5 with demand-responsive transport (DRT).
 By default, only a few trips use DRT.
 Therefore, we change three parameters.
 We halve the DRT fare per kilometer from 35 to 18~cents, halve the minimum DRT fare per trip from 2 to 1~euro, and double the daily cost per private car from 5.30 to 10.60~euros.
 This primarily replaces private-car trips by DRT trips.

 The Open Berlin Scenario has been published in two versions.
 The 1\,\% scenario simulates 1\,\% of all adults living in Berlin and Brandenburg, while the 10\,\% scenario simulates 10\,\% of them.
 For our benchmark instance \emph{Berlin-1pct}, we take all DRT requests from the 500th~iteration of the 1\,\% scenario (500 is the number of iterations recommended for realistic travel patterns).
 For our instance \emph{Berlin-10pct}, we take all DRT requests from the 250th iteration of the 10\,\% scenario (since one iteration takes more than four hours, performing 500 is not feasible).
 Both instances take the network from the Open Berlin Scenario, which builds on OpenStreetMap.

-Key figures of our instances are shown in \cref{tab:instances}.
+To evaluate LOUD on even larger instances, we build two additional instances that comprise the Rhine-Ruhr area, the largest metropolitan area in Germany.
+The construction is guided by the Open Berlin Scenario.
+We start by taking the network from OpenStreetMap.
+Besides all roads in the city of Berlin, the Open Berlin Scenario includes all main roads in Brandenburg (the state that surrounds Berlin).
+For our Rhine-Ruhr instances, we therefore take all roads in the Rhine-Ruhr metropolitan area (as defined by the Landesentwicklungsplan NRW from 1995) and all main roads in the surrounding state of North Rhine-Westphalia.

+As for the Open Berlin Scenario, we build a sparser instance \emph{Ruhr-1pct} and a denser instance \emph{Ruhr-10pct}.
+Since the population in the Rhine-Ruhr area is roughly three times larger than in the Berlin area, we scale the numbers of vehicles and requests for Berlin-1pct (Berlin-10pct) by a factor of three to obtain the numbers for Ruhr-1pct (Ruhr-10pct).
+The initial locations of the vehicles are uniformly distributed in the Rhine-Ruhr area (no vehicle starts in the surroundings).
+As the population density correlates with the density of the graph, vehicles tend to start in densely populated areas.

+We choose the pickup and dropoff spot for a request as follows.
+First, we choose the pickup spot uniformly at random from the Rhine-Ruhr area.
+Next, we draw the trip duration from a geometric distribution with probability parameter~$p = 1 / (\mu + 1)$.
+Finally, we run Dijkstra's algorithm from the pickup spot until we settle a vertex whose distance label is greater than or equal to the trip duration drawn before \emph{and} that vertex is contained in the Rhine-Ruhr area.
+The expected trip duration~$\mu$ is set to the average trip duration on the corresponding Berlin instance (12~minutes on Berlin-1pct and 11~minutes on Berlin-10pct).

+The earliest departure time for a request is drawn according to the distribution of the earliest departure times on the Berlin instances.
+More precisely, we group the departure times on the Berlin instances into five-minute bins~$b_i$.
+To choose the departure time for a request on the Rhine-Ruhr instances, we first draw a bin~$B$ from the discrete distribution determined by the probability function~$\Pr[B = b_i] = |b_i| / \sum_{b_j} |b_j|$, and then choose the departure time uniformly at random from the interval corresponding to $B$.
+Key figures of the Berlin and Rhine-Ruhr instances are shown in \cref{tab:instances}.